SwapnaSahu20/Financial-Reporting-Analysis-Dashboard/README.md

 This dashboard features clean visuals, key KPIs, and interactive charts, enabling quick and effective financial analysis using Excel.

+Approach using STAR Method:

+Situation
+The business lacked a consolidated view of financial performance, making it difficult for stakeholders to track revenue, expenses, profit trends, and department-wise performance efficiently.

+Task
+My responsibility was to design an interactive financial dashboard that provides a clear overview of financial performance and enables stakeholders to analyze trends, cost drivers, and profitability efficiently.

+Action
+Designed an end-to-end Financial Reporting & Analysis Dashboard in Excel using Pivot Tables, Pivot Charts, slicers, and KPIs.
+Built KPIs for Total Revenue, Total Expense, Profit & Loss, Max Revenue, and Max Expense.
+Created interactive visuals:

+Expense by Category (Rent, Utilities, Office Supplies)

+Revenue by Category (Product Sales, Subscription, Licensing)

+Revenue vs Expense by Department

+Monthly Profit Trend

+Implemented department-wise Revenue vs Expense comparison to identify cost-heavy and high-performing departments.

+Implemented slicers for Year, Month, Quarter, Department, and Payment Method to enable dynamic filtering.

+Ensured clean layout, consistent color themes, and business-friendly labeling for non-technical users.

+Result

+Revenue vs Expense Insight: Revenue significantly exceeds expenses, resulting in strong overall profitability.
+Subscriptions and Licensing contribute the highest share of revenue IT and Finance generate high revenue but also incur significant expenses, suggesting scope for operational efficiency improvements
+Identified highest revenue-generating categories and expense-heavy areas, supporting better budgeting decisions.
+Reduced dependency on manual reports and improved reporting accuracy.
+Improved decision-making by clearly highlighting profit trends and department-wise cost efficiency.

 📊 This Dashboard Includes:

 1️⃣ Overview Page – Complete summary of financial performance